 To understand how these experiences affect us in our adult life, let’s consider an example:

 Imagine a child who was frequently bullied at school.
-During those moments of bullying, their body goes into a state of hyper arousal – heart racing, muscles tensing, feeling anxious and powerless.
-If this child is taught that showing emotions is a sign of weakness, they might put on a brave face and push down their feelings.
-Without the opportunity to process these emotions, the body stores the physiological response as a memory.
+During those moments of bullying, their body goes into a state of “hyper arousal” – heart racing, muscles tensing, feeling anxious and powerless.
+Afterwards, if this child is taught that showing emotions is a sign of weakness, they might put on a brave face and push down their feelings.
+They pretend like nothing happened.

 Fast forward to adulthood.
 This person, now working in an office, encounters a situation where a colleague makes a joke at their expense.
-Even though the situation seems harmless, their nervous system recognises similar patterns to their childhood experiences.
-This triggers the stored memory, causing their body to react as if they’re back in that schoolyard – heart racing, muscles tensing, feeling anxious.
+Even though the situation seems harmless, their nervous system recognises similar patterns to their childhood bullying experiences.
+This triggers the stored trauma, causing their body to react as if they’re back in that schoolyard – heart racing, muscles tensing, feeling anxious.

 Here is a brief summary of what happens when you are triggered:

-1. A trigger occurs (e.g., stress, criticism, fatigue, loneliness, not feeling good enough)
+- A trigger occurs (e.g., stress, criticism, fatigue, loneliness, not feeling good enough)

-3. You exceed your “window of tolerance” and lose willpower
+- You exceed your “window of tolerance” and lose willpower

-5. Temporarily, you feel soothed and safe
+- Temporarily, you feel soothed and safe

 The “window of tolerance” is the zone where you’re able to function most effectively.
 When you’re within this window, you can respond to life’s challenges without becoming overwhelmed or shutting down.
 You’ll have control and can say no to food.
 Being outside your window of tolerance means you’ve exceeded your capacity to cope, you lose control and resort to coping behaviours.